Here is what we have to date:

 1898 Introduction of enamel process by George S Wolff to copy patent leather Sold by Booths as “Ideal”

-1898 George goes to US with his father Charles, after giving up at Trinity, Cambridge and in 1899 starts a Clerk in London Office
+1898 George goes to US with his father Charles, after giving up at Trinity, Cambridge where he was studying to be a doctor and in 1899 starts a Clerk in London Office

 1899 Office in Christchurch, New Zealand George makes round the world trip during which he opens office in New Zealand and catches dysentery in India